cessda/cessda.guidelines.public/platform/deployment-pipeline-overview.md

 ## Overview

-The diagram shows the deployment pipeline in CESSDA's Continuous Integration and Delivery process, from the moment a developer commits code changes to the deployment of the product to production.
+The diagram shows the deployment pipeline in CESSDA's Continuous Integration and Delivery process, from the moment a developer commits code changes to the deployment of the  {% include glossary.html entry="product" %} to production.

 ![Deployment pipeline](../assets/deployment-pipeline.png)